 $300 to $50,000*.
 It’s a credit line, so you can get access to more capital as you pay back what you borrow.

 How much can I qualify for?

 The amount depends on the data that Behalf can find about your business on the web.
-Your Behalf credit line will grow about 10 % every time you fully repay a loan.

 For how long?

 1 – 6 Months.

 Cost/Interest rate of loan?

 Around 33 % Annual Percentage Rate (see cost section for more details).

 You work with Behalf to choose a weekly, monthly, or one-time repayment plan.
 Behalf automatically deducts the payment from your bank account.